Neutrinoless $\beta\beta$-Decay in DCEQTDA: Summary and Final Remarks

-The comparison made in Table \ref{T4} between reaction and $0\nu\b\b$ NMEs is extended in Section \ref{Sec3E} by exposing in Fig. \ref{F3} the full spectral densities ${\mathscr S}^{\{- 2\}}_{J\J}$, and ${\mathscr S}^{0\nu^-}_{V,A}$, which also include the giant DCE resonances.
+The comparison made in Table \ref{T4} between reaction and $0\nu\b\b$ NMEs is extended in Section \ref{Sec4E} by exposing in Fig. \ref{F4} the full spectral densities ${\mathscr S}^{\{- 2\}}_{J\J}$, and ${\mathscr S}^{0\nu^-}_{V,A}$, which also include the giant DCE resonances.
 The fact that they turned out to be of the same order came as a surprise, as we have found no physical reason to justify it.

 We have advanced to the energy region where giant DCE resonances should be found, aware that $\b\b$-decays cannot occur there.
-However, experimental verification of our prediction, however, would reinforce confidence in the theoretical comparison made.
+However, experimental verification of our prediction would reinforce confidence in the theoretical comparison made.

-Although the main motive of this work was the study of $0\nu\b\b$-decay, in the Section \ref{Sec3F}, we also dabble briefly in the related experimental nuclear reaction results.
+Although the main motive of this work has been the study of $\b\b$-decays, and in particular of the $0\nu$-mode, in Section \ref{Sec4F} we also briefly discuss nuclear reaction experiments, which are related to this decay mode.

 We demonstrate that theoretical methods are at hand, ready to describe the DCE reaction data at low momentum transfer that will be available in the near future.

-The present nuclear structure model contains the same free parameters as the $pn$-QRPA model, and is specially designed to describe double charge exchange processes.
-As such, in addition to incorporating the pairing correlations it has the following features:
+The present nuclear structure model contains the same free parameters as the $pn$-QRPA model and is specially designed to describe double charge exchange processes.
+As such it has the following features: